-I grew up believing the same notions about health and sickness that most people in our society still hold today.
-Namely, that illness was a "bad thing" which happened when we didn't take care of ourselves, were exposed to a germ or virus, had "bad genes," or were just plain unlucky.
+Growing up, I held the same notions about health and sickness that most people in our society still hold today.
+Namely, that illness was a "bad thing" which happened when we either didn't take care of ourselves, or we were exposed to a germ or virus, had "bad genes," or were just plain unlucky.
 What all of these explanations have in common is that they come from the perspective that our life experience is entirely rooted in our physical bodies, which are at the mercy of external threats.

 My parents were good-hearted people, whose love and support for me was evident, but they were the epitome of unhealthy living - heavy smoking, excessive drinking, poor diet, no exercise, and watching TV as their primary form of recreation.
 I watched as they aged way before their time and suffered with poor health for more than the last decade of their lives.
 I was determined to do things differently.

 Like all of us, my parents did the best they could with the understanding they had.
 They desired to live healthier lives, but believed that they just couldn't change, and their actions followed suit.
 They also adhered to common beliefs held by many such as "physical decline is inevitable as we age," and "the doctor is more responsible for our health than we are."
 I do not fault them for their choices.
 Their experience served to deepen my desire to understand the workings of my own mind and discover for myself the keys to living a happy, healthy life.